 \subsection{Light propagation through the vapor cell}

 The propagation of resonant light through an atomic vapor is governed by absorption and dispersion processes that modify the transmitted intensity along the direction of propagation.
-For a monochromatic beam incident on a homogeneous vapor of length $z$, the transmitted intensity follows the Beer Lambert law,
+For a monochromatic beam incident on a homogeneous vapor of length $z$, the transmitted intensity follows the Beer-Lambert law,

-where $I_0$ is the incident intensity, and $\alpha^{\prime}_{ij}(\Delta, T)$ is the Doppler broadened absorption coefficient (from \autoref{eq:8}), which depends on the detuning $\Delta$ and the vapor temperature $T$.
-The absorption coefficient encapsulates the combined effects of the atomic line profile including natural, transit time, and Doppler broadening.
+where $I_0$ is the incident intensity, and $\alpha^{\prime}_{ij}(\Delta, T)$ is the Doppler-broadened absorption coefficient (from \autoref{eq:8}), which depends on the detuning $\Delta$ of laser and the vapor temperature $T$.
+The absorption coefficient includes the combined effects of the atomic line profile, natural, transit time, and Doppler broadening.\\